typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 Use create-network-ec2.yml to setup a new Virtual Private Cloud (VPC) and create your cluster in the new VPC.
 You only need to provide your access keys and what region to execute in.
 The playbook outputs a vars file for use with the build-cluster-ec.yml.

 The playbook build-cluster-ec2.yml launches three instances across two availability zones.
-ConductR is installed on all instances and configured to form a cluster.
+ConductR Core and ConductR Agent is installed on all instances and configured to form a cluster.
 The nodes are registered with a load balancer.
 This playbook can be used with the newly created VPC from create-network-ec2.yml or your existing VPC and security groups.

 ### Prepare controller host